Seating satisfaction: 5 Quick Tips to Buying a Sofa You’ll Love

 Some questions you may want to consider:

-How many people does it need to fit?
+- How many people does your sofa need to fit?
 Is it just you, or you and your partner, or you and your partner and your three kids, or you and your partner and your three kids and your two dogs, or…?

 We’ve all heard of “try before you buy,” but there are some steps you should take before you even get into a shop, or if you’re planning on buying a sofa online.